cognitivexr/cognitivear-demo/README.md

 See [the CPOP documentation](https://github.com/cognitivexr/cpop#run-the-service) on how to run the CPOP service manually.

 #### Start the CogStream Mediator

+See [the CogStream documentation](https://github.com/cognitivexr/CogStream) on how to build and run the mediator.

 ## Start the HoloLens App